WVLT Weather Alert: Spotty strong storms Thursday

 The dry side of the storm should dry us out Thursday and Friday of next week.

 HEAD OVER TO THE WEATHER SECTION FOR THE LATEST ON CURRENT CONDITIONS AND MORE.

-Check out photos submitted from viewers around the area below and upload your own photos of any storm damage you see.
+Check out photos submitted from viewers around the area below and upload your own photos.